radapdal/process/webdevelopmentworkflow.md

 >
 > `OPEN TICKET` -> `DEFINITION APPROVED`

-Once the definitions are completed, it is confirmed by the Project Manager.
+Once the definitions are completed, it is confirmed by the Project Coordinator.
 Always try to get complete approval on all definitions before starting the sprint to avoid recycle.

 ### 1.3 Point Estimates